 Described as a medium coppery brown with a foiled finish, I find this to be such a bland colour description to what is such a multi-dimensional shade!
 (Sorry Makeup Geek, I do love you!).
 Grandstand is a stunning shade, and it changes dramatically depending on what shadows you use it with.
 It can morph into a rose-gold, a light copper, a peachy pink, a mauvy gold and sometimes you can see flecks of silver – it is so dynamic!
 In this instance it’s a warm mauve with flecks of silver and gold – and it is probably one of the most popular single eyeshadows on the market.
 With my finger I placed Grandstand on my eyelid, excluding the outer corner.
 After I achieved the level of pigmentation I wanted, I took the same MAC 217 brush and very carefully softened the edges of Grandstand into the Frappe and Warm Taupe mix to create a diffused and seamless look.

-My favourite mascara (and brand of mascara) on the planet - I really want to find another one, so leave your favourite in the comment section below so I can give it a try!
+My favourite mascara (and brand for mascara) on the planet – I really want to find another one, so leave your favourite in the comment section below so I can give it a try!